sfnw-dev-owner/process-manuals/Interior_Trim/interior_trim.md

      --- measure from the upper trim to the baseboard and cut the wide trim to this length\
      --- Mark where a cutout must be made on this wide trim for the front shelf and support block\
      --- Cut out a notch for the shelf using a jigsaw.
 Nail in place, being sure that the edge next to the window is flush with the window liner.
 5. Measure the height on the front wall behind the door from upper trim to the baseboard.
-Check that the narrow board from step 3 will span from the center of the door jamb to within 3/8" of the wall.\
+Check that the narrow board from step 3 will span from the center of the door jamb to within 3/8" of the wall.
+If it is too narrow, cut and install the piece in the next step first.\
      --- Cut this piece to length, and nail in place, halfway across the door jamb
 6. Measure from the baseboard to the upper trim on the sidewall in the corner behind the door.
 Cut a length of 2" trim and nail.
 This should cover any gap at the corner.
 {{< pagebreak >}}